Reignable/grow-towers/README.md

 This works though is not ideal as the full connection between the UI component and the form control is uncovered and the event is not triggered from a user's perspective in an accessible way.

 This was my first time using PrimeNG and finding this was disappointing as I thought it was a good usable library but this issue would probably steer me away in future.

+### Styling and Usability

+Improvements could be made to the styling in making the UI more responsive to different screen sizes and improving user feedback on selecting a tower and waiting for data to show.
+These were left out to add features like the slot list filtering as providing this offers more value to the user.

+## 🚢 Path to Production

+The following steps could be taken to make this app production ready:

+- Containerise the app so it can be deployed and served in any environment
+- Adapt it so data is fetched from a backend server
+  - The addition of this would require handling loading and server error states
+  - To allow for automatic updating of the UI this could be done using websockets or GraphQL subscriptions rather than polling a REST endpoint
+- Improve accessibility
+  - Allow animations to be disabled and auto updating to be paused - this is key for users with ADHD as excessive animations can be distracting
+  - Provide a high contrast color theme - To improve usability for users with visual impairments
+- Add more tests to validate all functionality and cover any potential bugs